Feed-dev/Feed-dev/README.md

 🔭 **Current Projects**
 - Working on a defi solution for funding Ai inference with yield.
 Yield to Compute.
 - Doing the 100 day Pyhon challenge to get the fundamentals down for Ai development and machine learning endeavors.
 - Exploring Lilipad.
-Its possibilities for decentrilized Ai apps and fine-tuning.
+Its possibilities for decentralized Ai apps and fine-tuning.

 🛠 **Skills & Technologies**
 - Solidity